-The aim of our article is to analyze factors that influence on bitcoin for finding it's stability.
-To achieve the aim the history of the origin of this cryptocurrency in the world has been investigated and factors influencing the beneficial use of bitcoin are analyzed.
+Aim and task.
+The aim of the paper is analyse factors that influence on bitcoin for finding it's stability.
+To achieve the aim the history of the origin of this cryptocurrency was investigated and factors influencing the beneficial use of bitcoin were studied.